September 10, 2020

-We at UC Santa Barbara are committed to creating and maintaining a safe, supportive, and respectful community where all individuals can live, learn, and work together in an atmosphere free of harassment and discrimination.
-In keeping with these values, I am writing to reaffirm our commitment to preventing sexual violence and sexual harassment, and to reinforce our campus and systemwide policies and procedures.
+UC Santa Barbara is committed to maintaining and enhancing a safe, supportive, and respectful community where all individuals can live, learn, and work together in an atmosphere free of discrimination and harassment.

-Preventing and responding to sexual violence and sexual harassment is a responsibility we all share, and creating a culture and climate free of sexual violence and sexual harassment requires an ongoing commitment of our entire community.
+Preventing sexual violence and sexual harassment is a responsibility we all share, and enhancing our university’s culture of safety, respect, and accountability is an ongoing commitment of our entire community.
 Please join me in reaffirming our commitment.

 Henry T. Yang

 Key Information from UC Santa Barbara’s Title IX & Sexual Harassment Policy Compliance Office

 A revised Sexual Violence and Sexual Harassment Policy (SVSH Policy) has been released from the UC Office of the President.
 As of August 14, 2020, they are effective.
 In summary, the key revisions of the SVSH policy include:

 - An explanation of a subset of prohibited conduct that is now covered by the Department of Education (DOE) regulations, including the time, location, context and definition of the conduct;

 - An explanation of the newly designated DOE Grievance Process if the conduct falls within certain criteria, the differentiation of conduct that falls within the previous Title IX policy and process, and the instances of cases that involve both DOE-covered conduct and other prohibited conduct.